the-programmers-hangout/website/src/content/spotlights/what-is-tailwind.md

 </style>
 ```

-**How do I set up Tailwind for my project?**
+## How do I set up Tailwind for my project?

-Tailwind provides a comprehensive installation guide for your preferred project setup, whether that’s Laravel, Ruby on Rails, React, or even if you just want a simple cdn to plug and play https://tailwindcss.com/docs/installation.
+Tailwind provides a comprehensive [installation guide](https://tailwindcss.com/docs/installation) for your preferred project setup, whether that’s Laravel, Ruby on Rails, React, or even if you just want a simple cdn to plug and play.
 We recommend using PostCSS, which is compatible with most framework guides as well.
 Tailwind does rely a bit on your build system, so the steps vary, but we’ll explain the core concept shared between all the variations:

 Firstly, when working with designers, you’ll want to set up variants based on the design system.
 You can use CVA to create variants.
 Let’s look at an example
 Tailwind is a step between easy DX and code your browsers understand.
-If you look at the docs for padding https://tailwindcss.com/docs/padding for example, you’ll notice that `px-0` is equal to the properties
+If you look at the [docs for padding](https://tailwindcss.com/docs/padding) for example, you’ll notice that `px-0` is equal to the properties

 ```css
 padding-left: 0px;
 padding-right: 0px;
 ```

 Your browser doesn’t understand `px-0` but it does understand the properties `padding-left` and `padding-right`.
 You can easily create new mappings of shorthand classes to CSS properties or override current ones via the tailwind config.
 Classes being mapped to the properties still need to be outputted to CSS files for usage in browsers when viewing a page.
 We need to add Tailwind’s custom CSS directives into a CSS file which will be processed by PostCSS when we build our site.
-These `@tailwind` blocks are special and they’ll be picked up by the Tailwind plugins to insert Tailwind’s generated styles (you can read more about them here https://tailwindcss.com/docs/functions-and-directives).
+These `@tailwind` blocks are special and they’ll be picked up by the Tailwind plugins to insert Tailwind’s generated styles (you can read more about them [here](https://tailwindcss.com/docs/functions-and-directives)).

 ```css
 // File: styles.css